Reallynotanalien/so_long/README.md

 ```
 ./so_long maps/laby.ber
 ```
-As for the bonus part, you can write <code>make bonus</code> into the terminal to compile and then execute with <code>./so_long_bonus maps/bonus_maps/</code>.
+As for the bonus part, you can write <code>make bonus</code> into the terminal to compile and then execute as showed below.
 Note that you will need a map that contains an enemy, or you will get an error message.

+Example:
 ```
 ./so_long_bonus maps/bonus_maps/bonus_emptier.ber
 ```